Mariposa

 Shay Girard,

 Ms. Girard has spent her entire career in community service.
-As Managing Director of Mariposa Impact Partners, Ms. Girard sets our mission to serve communities.
+As Executive Director of Mariposa Community Partners, Ms. Girard sets our mission to serve communities.
 Ms. Girard oversees our community mission including our relationships with non-profit organizations and ensuring our projects meet their community objectives.

 Prior to this, Ms. Girard served as Director of Development for Big Brothers Big Sisters Lone Star (501c3), the largest Big Brothers Big Sisters organization in the United States.
 In this role, she was responsible for raising $4M a year for the operating budget.
 Big Brothers Big Sisters Lone Star provides mentoring to roughly 1,000 at-risk youth a year.
 Prior to this, Ms. Girard served as Director of the North Texas Special Needs Assistance Partners (SNAP) (501c3).
 In this role, she was responsible for both operations and raising capital to fund the $3M annual budget.
 SNAP runs both community programs and a community home for adults with cognitive disabilities.
 Ms. Girard began her career by specializing in social work at battered woman shelters in North Texas.